Position: Modular Memory is the Key to Continual Learning Agents: Memory across Soft-, Hard- Wetware

 A common characteristic of these approaches is that adaptation is achieved almost exclusively through external memory and ICL, with the core model kept frozen.
 However, in slot-based methods this could lead to unbounded memory growth or aggressive compression that risks discarding critical information, while in neural distributed approaches, where memory is an external and continually updated neural module, this effectively shifts catastrophic forgetting to a different component of the system.

-A final line of work is similar to traditional CL literature focusing on continually updating (parts of) the core model.
+Another line of work is similar to traditional CL literature focusing on continually updating (parts of) the core model.
 This is done either via test-time training~\citep{sun2024learning, tandon2025end} or by treating the core model as the system’s single memory, targeting modularity and sparsity~\citep{behrouz2025nested, lin2025continual}.
 However, they are again prone to catastrophic forgetting.

-A natural fusion of memory perspectives towards its diverse roles remains largely open for continual learning agents at scale.
+Finally, recent work~\citep{liu2025memverse} explores combining RAG with periodic fine-tuning, moving toward modular memory systems that jointly leverage ICL and IWL.
+However, its memory remains conversation-local and grows without principled mechanisms for consolidation, forgetting, or cross-conversation abstraction.
+Moreover, multimodal information is reduced to textual summaries before parametric updates, effectively limiting learning to text-based representations and introducing information loss.
+Parametric updates rely on standard next-token prediction, which remains susceptible to memorization and forgetting~\cite{chu2025sft, shenfeld2026rls}, and evaluation is conducted in a static offline setup rather than a true continual learning setting with evolving distributions and long-term accumulation of experience.
+Overall, these limitations highlight that building scalable continual learning agents with principled modular memory fusion across diverse memory roles remains largely an open challenge.